Galleries

 PowWow pictures ...paying homage to my friends the Crow, Lakota, Cheyenne and others over the years.
 Aho'

 Street photography and photos of people doing the things they love to do...looking out a window, ballet, sports or mugging for the camera.
+Street photography can be intrusive.
+It shows the everyday color of our lives.
+It is sometimes in your face photography.

 You will be surprised what you can find within 50-200 yards of the road.
 I consider myself a roadside photographer as most of my images are taken within a short walking distance of the road and car.
 When you travel with family your opportunities are limited by time and distance.
 However, with a little pre-planning, the amateur and advanced amateur photographer can achieve great results.
 These images demonstrate good pictures can be taken within 50-200 yards of your car.
 You do not have to take primitive trails into the backcountry.
 It is then up to you photographer to bring the images alive in the digital darkroom.
 The final image is how your brain interprets the scene.